-In a corporate environment, effective minute meetings are important, since our capacity to remember details is usually limited.
+In a corporate environment, effective minute meetings are very important.
+Why?
+Because our capacity to remember details is usually limited.
 Omissions may lead to mistakes and wrong business decisions.
-That’s why taking meeting minutes requires an advanced ability to focus and an excellent ear for detail.
+That’s why taking board meeting minutes requires an advanced ability to focus.
+And also an excellent ear for detail.
 As a rule, and is trusted to a secretary or an assistant.

 Unfortunately, it’s easy to mess things up while recording meetings minutes.

-To ensure transparency, the US legislation requires corporate boards of directors to take meetings minutes and distribute them among workers.
-Recording board meetings also helps board members prove that they are acting with the best interests of business at heart, and for taxing, liability and fiduciary purposes.
+To ensure transparency, the US legislation requires specific rule.
+Corporate boards of directors need to take meetings minutes and distribute them among workers.

 Without the correct approach, though, meetings tend to become lengthy and boring.
 When most attendees start to treat meetings as a waste of time, you know you’re on the wrong track.